 The 2011 Hyundai Sonata has a five-year, 60,000-mile warranty and gets an estimated 34 MPG on the highway.
 The Sonata also comes in a hybrid version with even greater fuel efficiency.
-Since 2011, all gas-powered Sonatas have earned a five-star NHTSA safety rating and have earned the IIHS Top Safety Pick distinction every year except 2014, making these cars an easy choice for one of the best cars for new drivers.
+Since 2011, all gas-powered Sonatas have earned a five-star NHTSA safety rating and have earned the IIHS Top Safety Pick distinction every year except 2014, making these good first cars for teen drivers.

 Used 2011 Sonatas in this price range usually have more than 60,000 miles, while 2016 models have just shy of the warranty mileage limit.
 Base models come with standard safety features, including front and side curtain airbags and stability control.